 As if moving through time from rear to front, past to present, the pointy end of the bike is the tech hub of Lucca’s design.
 A set of two-piece, handlebars wear the latest carbon and milled components from Lightec that reflect the bikes racetrack breeding.
 A digital dashboard sits perched between the bars and beneath it, a halogen headlamp that’s encased inside a bikini fairing with an iridium-tinted bubble.

 The bike’s swingarm has also been encased in new bodywork.
 Unhappy with the appearance of the boxy factory item Lucca created a shroud that was inspired by the wider sections of the stock frame.
-Beneath it, lies a rear brake set up similar to that used on Suzuki’s Moto GP bikes and for the wheels he’s chosen 17-inch OZ Gass Titano rims, the lightest street legal rims in the brand’s range, and Michelin Power RS rubber.
-Snaking out from beneath the bike is the only power upgrade to engine, a one-off titanium exhaust system from SC Project.
+Beneath it, lies a rear brake set-up similar to that used on Suzuki’s Moto GP bikes and for the wheels he’s chosen 17-inch OZ Gass Titano rims, the lightest street legal rims in the brand’s range, and Michelin Power RS rubber.
+Snaking out from beneath the bike is the only power upgrade to the engine, a one-off titanium exhaust system from SC-Project.

-To complete his Suzuki GSX homage Lucca applied a black and blue paint scheme reminiscent of the brand’s official colors, replacing white with raw aluminum.
-Named ‘Zero’ the custom GSX-S750 is sure to be making an impression on EICMA show goers right now, unfortunately for them, there’s no option to buy a bike like this from any showroom floor.
+To complete his Suzuki GSX homage Lucca applied a black and blue paint scheme reminiscent of the brand’s official colours, replacing white with raw aluminium.
+Named ‘Zero’ the custom GSX-S750 is sure to be making an impression on EICMA showgoers right now, unfortunately for them, there’s no option to buy a bike like this from any showroom floor.